Lecvychan/apcs-hw/19-Java_Builtins/README.md

        -faster than Hashset because unique key is used to access objects.
        -Put method is used to add element in map.

-Internally, how is a HashMap implemented?
+2a.Internally, how is a HashMap implemented?

-      Hashmap is implemented as a hash table, and there is no ordering on keys or values.
+      Hashmap is implemented as an array whose elements point to a linked list.

+2b.Internally, how is the TreeMap implemented?

+      TreeMap is internally implemented as a black-red tree.

+3.HashMap seems to be faster than TreeMap.

+4.PriorityQueue.